Reliability and Maintenance Programme Management

 Course delivery methods

 • Instructor-Led Virtual Course: Enjoy the flexibility of attending this training remotely from your home or office with our live virtual course.
 Engage in interactive learning from anywhere in the world.
-What’s more, we have applied a 5% discount on our virtual course.
 We usually use WebEx or Zoom for our virtual courses.
+To attend this course virtually, look for the ‘online’ venue option in the booking table above.

-If you can’t see an upcoming course date, we likely haven’t released the next set of dates.
+If you can’t see a classroom or virtual option, we likely haven’t released the next set of dates.
 Please get in touch to find out when we’ll announce the new dates, and we’ll be sure to keep you informed once they are available or even add you to our waiting list.

 Preparation